chasemorell/pinball/README.md

 ## Construction

 The pinball machine is made from birch plywood.
 The pieces were cut using a handsaw.
 With a few exceptions, every part is glued together.
+The machine was spray painted white.
 There are 3 main components of this simple pinball machine: the "flipper," the "launcher," and the "playing field."

 ### Flipper